Vinietro/portfolio-management-bybit/TROUBLESHOOTING.md

 ## 3. Time Synchronization

 ### Check Server Time
-The error can occur if your system time is not synchronized with Binance servers.
+The error can occur if your system time is not synchronized with BingX servers.

 **To check time synchronization:**
 1. Run the test script: `node test-binance-api.js`